Chief warrant officer: Forms of address

 CWOs are generally initially addressed as "Chief Warrant Officer", and thereafter as "Sir" or "Ma'am" by subordinates; and as Mr. or Ms. by commissioned officers.
 If they hold the appointment of regimental sergeant major, they may also be addressed as "RSM" by the commanding officer, other officers, or when referred to in conversation.
-CWOs are never addressed as "Chief", this being a form of address reserved for chief petty officers.
+CWOs are never addressed as "Chief", this being reserved for chief petty officers.
 Civilians can address them as "Chief Warrant Officer", "CWO", or "Mr/Mrs/Miss/Ms" (followed by surname).

 Key positions

 CWO/CPO1 may fulfill roles in a number of key positions.
-These positions require the incumbent to act in an advisory or liaison role to a non-command position such as assistant Assistant Judge Advocate General Liaison Chief Petty Officer, Corps Sergeant-Major, or Defence Ethics Program Chief Warrant Officer, for example.
+These positions require the incumbent to act in an advisory or liaison role to a non-command position such as assistant judge advocate general liaison chief petty officer, corps sergeant-major, or defence ethics program chief warrant officer, for example.

 Appointments

 CWOs may hold a number of appointments, some of which are: